Telefacil/ciscodnd/README.md

 ### Compile on Windows
 Run Visual Studio and build the project.

+Check that you have Microsoft Visual C++ Redistributable Package installed.

 ## About us

 Check one of our services (in Spanish):